 History of Lalitpur

-The Kirat dynasty has built Lalitpur in the third century BC, which Licchavis later extended in the sixth century.
+The Kirat dynasty built Lalitpur in the third century BC, which Licchavis later extended in the sixth century.
 During medieval times, the Mallas enlarged it much further.

 Its name has a lot of tales attached to it.
 The most well-known is the mythology of God Rato Machhindranath.
 He was transported to the valley from Kamaru Kamachhya in Assam, India, by three individuals symbolizing the three kingdoms based in the Kathmandu Valley.

-One of them was Lalit, a farmer who travelled from Assam, India, to bring God Rato Machhindranath to the valley.
+One of them was Lalit, a farmer who traveled from Assam, India, to bring God Rato Machhindranath to the valley.
 The goal of introducing the God Rato Machhindranath to the valley was to alleviate the valley's greatest drought.

 Rain would be brought to the valley by the God Rato Machhindranath, according to popular belief.
 The God Rato Machhindranath has settled in Lalitpur thanks to Lalit's efforts.
 Many people think that the town's name is derived from his surname Lalit and the word pur, which means "township."